maneel1995/stabilityrepository/README.md

 - Ideal for batch inference on billions of records.

 #### 📊 Final Output
 - **105 images** identified with people wearing eyeglasses across the first two partitions.
 Approximate 15 images of the 105 have been manually identified to be False.
+For the first two partitions,a manual overview of 1284 persons identified through the first YoloModel indicate that there are approximately 124 images of people with spectacles.
+This shows:-

+- **Precision** :90/105 = 85.74%
+- **Recall** *:90/124 = 72%

+  *-> This indicates that the Yolo Model has 100% accuracy.

 ### Architecture Tradeoffs
 - **MTCNN** and **HaarCascade** (OpenCV):